Lancaster students, here are the 11 things you should have on your autumn checklist

 1. Get a pumpkin spiced latte or hot chocolate from Coastal & Co

-Not only do they have pumpkin spice flavouring, but also maple and cinnamon, sticky toffee or an alcohol-free baileys caramel hot chocolate or latte.
+Not only do they have pumpkin spice flavouring, but also maple and cinnamon, sticky toffee or an alcohol-free Baileys caramel hot chocolate or latte.

-Can’t forget whipped cream too.
+Don’t forget whipped cream too.

 2. Visit Penny Street Collectables for autumn trinkets

 With the start of the new term and settling into a new home, you deserve to buy yourself a little something to make it your own.
-From crockery, to woolly socks or even a miniature squirrel in an orange jumper holding an acorn (yes they sell this) – this shop will make you feel very autumnal.
+From crockery to woolly socks – or even a miniature squirrel in an orange jumper holding an acorn (yes they sell this) – this shop will make you feel very autumnal.

 3. Visit Williamson Park and gather conkers